AsyncHttpClient/async-http-client/README.md

 It's built on top of [Netty](https://github.com/netty/netty).
 It's currently compiled on Java 8 but runs on Java 9 too.

+## :warning: :warning: :warning: Maintainer Wanted!!!

+Saldy, I (@slandelle) no longer have time to maintain this project.
+If you're interested, please chime in!

 ## Installation

 Binaries are deployed on Maven Central.